Table of Contents

 The bathtub’s placement and distance from the main water supply will determine the size and length of the pipes.
 The pipes are attached to the bathtub by a valve, which controls the water flow into the tub, and a spout or tap.

 The bathtub is supplied with water by two pipes.
-The first one provides hot water, the second chilly.
+The first one provides hot water, and the second is chilly.

 Shutoff Valves